p-program/kube-killer/README.md

 It is a humane killer, he could also freeze the deploy without killing it (scale to 0）.

-It is very lightweight and easy to use, you don't need to install any CRD.

 You could run as web server, binary and CLI mode.

 ## Architecture